5mm Bergmann

-The 5mm Bergmann is an unusual centerfire cartridge produced for very early self-loading pocket pistols.
+The 5mm Bergmann is an unusual centerfire cartridge produced for the 1896 Bergman #2 self-loading pocket pistol.
 The case is steeply conical and headspaces on the conical case walls.
 Early versions (sometimes called the 5 mm Bergmann Rimless) were made without any rim or extraction groove; and relied upon blow-back for expulsion of the fired case from the chamber.
 Later Bergmann pistols provided an extractor requiring a groove which produced a semi-rimmed case.
 The long bullet was inadequately stabilized and tended to tumble in flight.